 Why does this matter?

-While this information gets a bit technical, it is helpful for designing metabolically specific programs for your clients’ goals.
+While this information gets a bit technical, it helps design metabolically specific programs for your client’s goals.

 You can scientifically explain to your clients why you chose each exercise, interval, resistance level, and rest period.

 The next topic in the exercise science section covers biomechanics.